Optical computing: Controversy

-There are some disagreements between researchers about the future capabilities of optical computers; whether or not they may be able to compete with semiconductor-based electronic computers in terms of speed, power consumption, cost, and size is an open question.
-Critics note that real-world logic systems require "logic-level restoration, cascadability, fan-out and input–output isolation", all of which are currently provided by electronic transistors at low cost, low power, and high speed.
-For optical logic to be competitive beyond a few niche applications, major breakthroughs in non-linear optical device technology would be required, or perhaps a change in the nature of computing itself.
+Researchers dispute the future capabilities of optical computers; whether they will ultimately be able to compete with electronic computers in terms of speed or power consumption is currently unclear.
+Critics note that real-world logic systems require "logic-level restoration, cascadability, fan-out and input–output isolation", all of which are provided by electronic transistors at low cost, low power, and high speed.
+For optical logic to be competitive beyond niche applications, major breakthroughs in non-linear optical device technology would be required, or perhaps a change in the nature of computing itself.

-Misconceptions, challenges, and prospects
+Challenges

 A significant challenge to optical computing is that computation is a nonlinear process in which multiple signals must interact.
-Light, which is an electromagnetic wave, can only interact with another electromagnetic wave in the presence of electrons in a material, and the strength of this interaction is much weaker for electromagnetic waves, such as light, than for the electronic signals in a conventional computer.
-This may result in the processing elements for an optical computer requiring more power and larger dimensions than those for a conventional electronic computer using transistors.
+Light, an electromagnetic wave, can interact with another electromagnetic wave only in the presence of electrons in a material, and the strength of this interaction is much weaker for electromagnetic waves, such as light, than for the electronic signals in a conventional computer.
+This may require processing elements with more power and larger dimensions than those for a conventional electronic computer.

-A further misconception is that since light can travel much faster than the drift velocity of electrons, and at frequencies measured in THz, optical transistors should be capable of extremely high frequencies.
-However, any electromagnetic wave must obey the transform limit, and therefore the rate at which an optical transistor can respond to a signal is still limited by its spectral bandwidth.
+Since light can travel much faster than the drift velocity of electrons, and at frequencies measured in THz, optical transistors should be capable of extremely high frequencies.
+However, any electromagnetic wave must obey the transform limit, and therefore the rate at which an optical transistor can respond to a signal is limited by its spectral bandwidth.
 In fiber-optic communications, practical limits such as dispersion often constrain channels to bandwidths of tens of GHz, only slightly better than many silicon transistors.
-Obtaining dramatically faster operation than electronic transistors would therefore require practical methods of transmitting ultrashort pulses down highly dispersive waveguides.
+Obtaining dramatically faster operation than electronic transistors therefore requires practical methods of transmitting ultrashort pulses down dispersive waveguides.